top of page

 (min. rebate $108, our of pocket ~$52)

-Antenatal appointments are charged less due to the Medicare rebate being less and because there is no baby to physically assess
+Antenatal appointments are charged less because the Medicare rebate for pregnancy care is lower, and there is no baby to assess separately during these visits.

-Rebates may be different depending on your family having reached the Safety Net Threshold.
-Rebate amounts are correct as of 1st July 2025
+Rebate amounts may vary depending on whether your family has reached the Medicare Safety Net Threshold.
+The rebate figures listed above are correct as of 1 July 2025.

 Discounts may apply for overseas visitors or Health Care Card holders